polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/crudifier/template

-This endpoint returns Markdown describing the specified template with a humanly understandable description, implying it returns the README.md file associated with the template specifeid as the _"name"_ query parameter.
+This endpoint returns Markdown describing the specified template with a humanly understandable description, implying it returns the README.md file associated with the template specified as the **[name]** query parameter.
 As the user is selecting a template, typically displaying the result of invoking this endpoint makes sense, since it allows the user to understand what the template does for him or her.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[name]__ - Name of template to return Markdown for

 #### GET magic/system/crudifier/template-args

 This endpoint returns the additional custom arguments the specified frontend template can handle.
-It requires one query parameter being _"name"_ of template you wish to retrieve arguments for.
+It requires one query parameter being **[name]** of template you wish to retrieve arguments for.
 The return value of invocations to this endpoint becomes the **[args]** collection for invocations to the above endpoint.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[name]__ - Name of template to return template arguments for

 #### POST magic/system/crudifier/generate-frontend